Infrastructure in Nosara

 Electricity

-Power outages and surges are common in Nosara, lasting from seconds to over an hour.
-Most are brief, but larger incidents—like vehicle collisions with power poles, lightning strikes, or wildlife electrocutions—can cause longer disruptions.
-Sadly, monkeys and other animals are affected as development grows in the area.
-Efforts are made to help wildlife through the Stop the Shocks program.
+Power interuptions are common in Nosara, lasting from seconds up to an hour or more.
+Most are surges and very brief, but larger incidents—like vehicle collisions with power poles, extreme weather conditions, lightning strikes, or wildlife electrocutions—can cause longer disruptions.
+We do our best to keep you informed.